Nathaniel Fryml, Music and Artistic Director

 Holding degrees from Furman University (BM, Piano Performance and Music Theory) and the Cleveland Institute of Music (MM, Piano Performance), Dr. Fryml actively performs as a keyboard soloist and chamber musician.
 He has taught piano both in private studio as well as in pre-college programs at Furman University and Presbyterian College and has worked as an accompanist at various institutions, including Clemson University, Presbyterian College, and Interlochen Center for the Arts.

 Passionate about music ministry, Dr. Fryml has also served as a church music director, band leader, and keyboardist.
-He and his wife Joanne are loving every moment of their daily adventure trying to keep up with their sons, Isaac and Theodore, and they feel very privileged to have joined the thriving arts community of Amarillo.
+He and his wife Joanne are loving every moment of their daily adventure trying to keep up with their sons, Isaac, Theodore and Joseph, and they feel very privileged to have joined the thriving arts community of Amarillo.

 Dr. Jim Rauscher, Accompanist